Prachi106-star/Marshmallow/recipie.md

-THe steps to create marshmallow :
+The steps to create marshmallow :

 Prepare the pan.
 Grease well (cooking spray, butter or vegetable shortening) and then cover in powdered sugar.